 Do you know what emotional detachment is?

-I am talking about what I call, “positive emotional detachment”.
+Here, I am talking about what I call, “positive emotional detachment”.
 Yes, there is such a thing.

-This kind of emotional detachment can help you maintain a state of calmness and self-control, when handling your daily affairs of life, and in your interactions with people.
+- Positive emotional detachment can help you maintain a state of calmness and self-control when handling your daily affairs of life and in your interactions with people.

-It is useful for people, who live ordinary life, for people who are after a career, and for people on the paths of self-improvement, spiritual growth or meditation.
+Emotional detachment is useful for people who live ordinary life, for people who are after a career, and for people on the paths of self-improvement, spiritual growth or meditation.

 Emotional detachment is a skill that can be learned like any other skill.
-It is an essential for using common sense, for better judgment, better mental focus, and living a happier life.
+It is an essential for using common sense, for better judgment, better mental focus, and for living a happier life.

 Developing emotional detachment, the positive kind, does not make you an indifferent person.
 You can be loving, happy, compassionate, and at the same time exercise inner detachment.